Stagnant Salaries are Putting Pressure on Aerospace and Defence Recruitment

 Just 17% of UK contractors cite job security as one of their top three pressures, the lowest since such surveys have been conducted, whereas over 40% now consider the Cost of Living Crisis as their priority concern.
 In a wider survey of over 2,300 contractors across various sectors, 87% of contractors rank pay as their ultimate, primary focus.
 This indicates to that contractors aren’t concerned by the availability of opportunities, nor by their longevity, but that rates simply aren’t attractive enough for them to engage or consider a move.

-Meritus predicts business’ spending power on professional staffing solutions this summer to be a defining factor, and that prospective salary or rate growth increases of 5% or less to be ineffectual in the decision-making process of many UK jobseekers.
+Meritus predicts business’ spending power on professional staffing solutions to be a defining factor, and that prospective salary or rate growth increases of 5% or less to be ineffectual in the decision-making process of many UK jobseekers.

 Looking for recruitment support in a challenging hiring market?